In 1963, when I was born…

 And once you figure it out, how do you help children figure it out?
 Because for them, this is the only world they’ve even known.

-The The Digital Shift by Chris Betcher, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+The Digital Shift by Chris Betcher is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.